 – Economic inequality

-The Institute is made possible through generous seed funding from The Interfaith Alliance of Colorado.
+The Institute is made possible through generous seed funding from The Interfaith Alliance of Colorado and the First Plymouth Foundation.